mr-tea79/theplanet/README.md

 This project was created in Visual Studio 2019.

 Images used in making the scenes were to the best of my knowledge all from google images free to use searches.
 I actually drew the sprite myself using a mouse, don't laugh!
+If there are any artists out there, please feel free to make a better character for my game!

 # Current known problems